natfarleydev/prd-markdown/markdown/ultimateCombat/ultimateCombatCombat.markdown

 *Early Firearms*: Early firearms are muzzle-loaded, requiring bullets or pellets and black powder to be rammed down the muzzle.
 If an early firearm has multiple barrels, each barrel must be loaded separately.
 It is a standard action to load each barrel of a one-handed early firearm and a full-round action to load each barrel of a two-handed early firearm.
 It takes three full-round actions by one person to load a siege firearm.
 This can be reduced to two full-round actions if more than one person is loading the cannon.

-\

 *Advanced Firearms*: Advanced firearms are chamber-loaded.
 It is a move action to load a one-handed or two-handed advanced firearm to its full capacity.

 **Misfires**: If the natural result of your attack roll falls within a firearm's misfire value, that shot misses, even if you would have otherwise hit the target.
 When a firearm misfires, it gains the broken condition.
 While it has the broken condition, it suffers the normal disadvantages that broken weapons do, and its misfire value increases by 4 unless the wielder has gun training in the particular type of firearm.
 In that case, the misfire value increases by 2 instead of 4.

 *Early Firearms*: If an early firearm with the broken condition misfires again, it explodes.
 When a nonmagical firearm explodes, the weapon is destroyed.
 Magical firearms are wrecked, which means they can't fire until they are fully restored (which requires either the *[make whole]* spell or the [Gunsmithing] feat).
-When a gun explodes, pick one corner of your square—the explosion creates a burst from that point of origin.
+When a gun explodes, pick one corner of your square-the explosion creates a burst from that point of origin.
 Each firearm has a burst size noted in parentheses after its misfire value.
-Any creature within this burst (including the firearm's wielder) takes damage as if it had been hit by the weapon—a DC 12 Reflex save halves this damage.
+Any creature within this burst (including the firearm's wielder) takes damage as if it had been hit by the weapon-a DC 12 Reflex save halves this damage.

-\

 *Advanced Firearms*: Advanced firearms can misfire, but when they do, they only gain the broken condition.
 A further misfire does not cause advanced firearms to explode.